 The recently released results of the National Business Ethics Survey® of Social Networkers by the Ethics Resource Center uncovered an interesting relationship between social networking at work and ethics risks.

 A company’s most valuable asset is not something that can be bought or sold.
 It is trust – and it must be earned.
-At the BBB Center for Character Ethics, we provide practical character ethics and ethical enterprise research and resources to help leaders, educators and students – our current and future workforces – achieve success by embracing the power of trust.
+At the BBB Center for Character Ethics, we provide practical leadership character and organizational ethics research and resources to help leaders and educators – serving our current and future workforces – achieve success by embracing the power of trust.

-The BBB Center for Character Ethics is a powerful collaboration of professionals who seek to help every BBB service center “Start with Trust” – establishing a clear strategy for advancing positive ethics (not just corrective intervention) and putting a suite of programs in place that extend the BBB brand and give individuals the confidence to intentionally commit to leadership ethics and ethical enterprising.
+The BBB Center for Character Ethics is a collaboration of professionals who seek to help every BBB service center “Start with Trust” – establishing a clear strategy for advancing positive ethics (not just corrective intervention) and putting a suite of programs in place that grow our accredited and non-accredited client's confidence to intentionally commit to leadership ethics and ethical enterprising.

 When you partner with the BBB Center for Character Ethics, you: